AbstractSDK/cw-orchestrator/docs/src/integrations/cw-multi-test.md

 # CW Multi Test

 Cw Multi Test is a rust-based test framework that allows developers to test  for multi-contract interactions without having to dispatch messages, storage and other variables themselves.
-With cw-orchestrator, most of the `cw-multi-test` logic is abstracted away, but you can still [learn more about the framework here](https://github.com/CosmWasm/cw-multi-test).
+With cw-orchestrator, most of the `cw-multi-test` logic is abstracted away, but you can still <a href="https://github.com/CosmWasm/cw-multi-test" target="_blank">learn more about the framework here</a>.

 ## Quick Start